 - Business enhancement

-Company identity is what drives the entire organization to perform, what makes hiring top talent easier, and what gives the organization a framework to conduct business by.
-Powerful identities are coherent
+Company identity is what drives the entire organization to perform, what makes hiring top talent more comfortable, and what gives the organization a framework to conduct business by.
+Powerful identities

 - the value proposition you offer your customers,

-And any good corporate identity begins with great corporate design.
+And any proper corporate identity begins with great corporate design.

 Elements of good corporate design